Met Office climate webinar series 2023

-Following the success and interest in the Met Office COP27 webinar series, during 2023 we will be delivering a series of climate science webinars.
-Below you will find details of past events including video recordings and written summaries.
+In 2023 the Met Office ran a series of climate science webinars following on from a number of events ahead of COP27 in 2022.
+Below you will find details of these past events including video recordings and written summaries.

 Upcoming events

-Look out for details of other webinars in this series by following @MetOffice_Sci on Twitter.
-The following topics will be explored later this year.
+There are no current planned events.
+Look out for details of other webinars in this series by following @MetOffice_Sci on X (formerly Twitter).

 Past events